MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/netcx/configuring-power-management.md

 3. When the networking device is in the Dx state, it can still respond to some commonly used network requests to maintain the host system's presence on the network, without waking up the host system.
 See the [Setting power capabilities of the network adapter](##setting-power-capabilities-of-the-network-adapter) section below.

-## Setting Power Capabilities of the Network Adapter
+## Setting power capabilities of the network adapter

 After configuring the standard WDF power management functionality, the next step is to set the power capabilities of the network adapter.
 Power capabilities are divided into two categories: low power protocol offload capabilities and wake-up capabilities.

-### Low Power Protocol Offload Capabilities
+### Low power protocol offload capabilities

 For background information on how the Windows network stack makes use of this capability, see [Protocol Offloads for NDIS Power Management](../network/protocol-offloads-for-ndis-power-management.md).